PeruDayani/racehub/README.md

 - https://orm.drizzle.team/docs/rls#using-with-supabase

 ### Okay, up next

+- Great fucking work.
+- Wire up the race website inputs next
+- Wire up a very simple race preview page
+- Wire up a very simple race public page

-- Awesome, what's next?
+- STRIPE!!

-- Race Editor focus - I like the super focused view
+- Focus in on the ticket workflow.

+And then after that we have:
+- Dashboard stats
+- Racer ticket view
-- Image uploads
+- QR codes
-- Race Preview / Public pages
+- Improving the Race Preview/Public pages
+- Adding more fields to the RaceEditor
-- All Races page
+- All Races Search page
-- Ticket page
-- STRIPE!!!
+- Upload workflow
-- Post Payment workflows

-- Emails?
+- Emails
-- RLS? - My understanding is that by taking care of Auth in server actions I don't need RLS

 - God lord, I'm going to learn a lot